TheRealAboutCode/automaticallyDownloadImagesFromRedditPhotographs/README/README.md

 (xx = 12)

 (-) This project was based on a comment on reddit.com/r/photographs.
-I could easily program the bot to download the
+I could easily program the aboutcode bot to download the
     images on a page AND upload it to reddit.com/r/photographs so as to automatically get feedback on a photograph or a set of photographs.
 But I don't want to do it because it may annoy the moderators on /r/photographs.